A General Framework for Bandit Problems Beyond Cumulative Objectives: Introduction

-In this paper we are interested in studying the above problem for more general {\it path dependent} criteria that are of interest beyond the average.
-Many of these objectives bear an interpretation as ``risk criteria'' insofar as they focus on a finer probabilistic nature of the primitive distributions than the mean, such as viewed through the lens of the observations collected from the arms, and typically relate to the spread or tail behavior.
+\textbf{Main research questions.} In this paper we are interested in studying the above problem for more general {\it path dependent} objectives that are of interest beyond just the vanilla average.
+Many of these objectives bear an interpretation as ``risk criteria'' insofar as they focus on a finer probabilistic nature of the primitive distributions than the mean, and typically relate to the spread or tail behavior.
 Examples include: the so-called \emph{Sharpe ratio}, which is the ratio between the mean and standard deviation; {\em value-at-risk} ($\VAR$) which focuses on the $\alpha$ percentile of the distribution (with $\alpha$ small); or a close counterpart that integrates (averages) the values out in the tail beyond that point known as the {\em expected shortfall} (or conditional value at risk; $\CVAR$).
-The last example is of further interest as it belongs to the class of \emph{coherent} risk measures which has various attractive properties from the risk theory perspective; a discussion thereof is beyond the scope of this paper. (cf. \cite{artzner1999coherent} for further details.)
-In our problem setting, the above criteria are applied via the function $\Rbase$ to the empirical observations, and then the decision maker seeks, as before, to optimize the expected value.
-A typical example where such criteria may be of interest is that of medical trials.
+The last example is of further interest as it belongs to the class of \emph{coherent} risk measures which has various attractive properties from the risk theory perspective.
+A discussion thereof is beyond the scope of this paper; cf.~\cite{artzner1999coherent} for further details.
+In our problem setting, the above criteria are applied via the function $\Rbase$ to the empirical observations, and then the decision maker seeks, as before, to optimize its expected value.
+A typical example where such criteria may be of interest is that of clinical trials (one of the original motivations for the development of the MAB framework).
 More specifically, suppose several new drugs are sequentially tested on individuals who share similar characteristics.
 If we consider average performance, we may conclude that the best choice is a drug with a non-negligible fatality rate but a high success rate.
 If we wish to control the fatality rate then using $\CVAR$ for example may be appropriate.